-The 3 month old sleep regression can be challenging.
-Get practical solutions to help get your newborn baby back to sleeping well quickly.
+The 3 month sleep regression can be challenging.
+Get practical solutions to get your newborn baby back to sleeping well quickly.

-If you find yourself awake yet again at four in the morning heading to the bassinet, rest assured, friend, you’re not alone.
+If you find yourself awake yet again at four in the morning, rest assured, you’re not alone.
 Below are the tips that helped me survive the 3 month regression.
 As one parent said:

-“Wow, just thank you for this.
-It’s 2 am here and I’m rocking my almost 3 month old back to sleep after only 2.5 hours of sleep for the second night in a row.
+“Wow, thank you for this.
+It’s 2 am and I’m rocking my 3-month-old back to sleep after only 2.5 hours of sleep for the second night in a row.
 I’m beyond exhausted because she also is only taking 40 minute naps and you pretty much described my life perfectly in this post.
-Obviously I’ve just come across this so I haven’t been able to implement your ideas yet but I finally don’t feel like I’m crazy.
-I thought I ruined my baby’s sleep habits by rocking her to sleep, instead she’s just going through a regression and changing her sleep.
-This was so reassuring so thank you!” -Miranda
+I finally don’t feel like I’m alone.
+This was so reassuring, thank you!” -Miranda

 One of the biggest reasons babies hit a sleep regression at the 3 month mark is that their sleep needs are simply changing.
 At birth, newborns need 14-17 of hours to sleep.
-But as they grow, their sleep needs change to make way for fewer naps and longer wake times.
+But as they grow, they make way for fewer daytime naps and longer wake times.

 At some point, your baby won’t always take three or four naps a day, and it’s often during these sleep regressions that these transitions happen.

-One way to get through the 3 month old sleep regression is to feed her more during the day.
-After all, as your baby grows, she’ll be better able to take in more of her calories during the day, like you and I do, and sleep through the night.
+One way to get through this sleep regression is to feed your baby more during the day.
+As she grows, she can take in more of her calories during the day, like you and I do, and sleep more during the night.

-Now, if your baby is still hungry (and not simply needing to suck) after a nighttime feeding, then offer her the feeding that she needs.
+Now, if your baby was nursing for an hour and still hungry after a nighttime feeding, then offer her the milk that she needs.
 Hold steady with whatever minutes or ounces you’re giving her for a few days before trying to decrease it once again.

-Another easy trick is to give your baby a “dreamfeed” right before you’re about to sleep yourself.
+Another easy trick is to dreamfeed right before you’re about to sleep yourself.
 Let’s say you fed and put her down at 7pm, and you typically fall asleep at 9pm.
 Give her an additional feeding (even if she’s still drowsy) at 9pm to “top her off.”

 3. Put your baby down awake as a first resort

 With your baby transitioning out of the newborn stage, now is the perfect time to help her get used to putting herself to sleep.
-One simple way is to put her down awake each time, giving her a chance to at least try to fall asleep on her own during her sleep routine.
+One simple way is to put her down awake each time, giving her a chance to at least try to fall asleep on her own.

 You see, we all wake up throughout the night—you and I included—but while we know how to fall back asleep, not all babies do.
-But after months of relying on us to put them to sleep, they understandably have no idea how to do this on their own, even at 3 months old.
+But after months of relying on us to put them to sleep, they understandably have no idea how to do this on their own.

 Instead, try to put your baby down awake each time you set her down.
-If she cries, then go ahead and resort to your go-to strategies, but at least you’re giving her the chance to sleep on her own.
-Help her along by hanging darkening curtains and adding white noise to the room.
+If she cries, then go back to your go-to strategies, but at least you gave her the chance to sleep on her own.

 4. Give your baby a moment to settle

-But do this too often, and he’ll have fewer chances to soothe himself back to sleep.
+But if you do this too often, he has fewer chances to soothe himself back to sleep.
 At this stage, he may have learned to rely less on himself and more on you to fall back asleep, hence the multiple wake-ups.

 Of course, he’s still in the newborn stage, so it’s unrealistic to expect him to sleep through the night just yet.
 But here’s the thing: not all cries are equal.
-In fact, many of his cries will be because of minor discomforts—”complaining,” if you will—that he can develop the skills to cope with and get through.
+Many of his cries might be because of minor discomforts—”complaining,” if you will.
+He can develop the skills to cope with and get through these slight wake ups.

-The next time he cries, give him a moment to see if he’ll settle on his own or go back to sleep, especially if his cries are little whimpers.
-You might even offer a pacifier every five minutes to help him fall back asleep.
+The next time he cries, give him a moment to settle on his own or go back to sleep, especially if his cries are little whimpers.

-No doubt, frequent night wakings during the 3 month old sleep regression is exhausting, but especially for this stage.
+No doubt, the 3 month sleep regression is exhausting, especially for this stage.
 You’ve been through months of caring for a newborn, and to think that sleep is going downhill from here feels discouraging.

-By taking these active steps, you’re giving him the best chances of sleeping well once more—no more jinxing yet another night of good sleep.
+By taking these steps, you’re giving him the best chances of sleeping well once more—no more jinxing yet another night of sleep.